 - 3 tablespoons Peanuts, salted

 - 2 tablespoons Italian (flat leaf) Parsley, chopped

 - Combine broth, peanut butter, garlic sauce, honey, soy sauce, garlic and lime juice in a food processor and pulse until smooth.
 Alternatively, use a hand-held whisk to combine the ingredients until they are smooth.
 Taste, adding more salt or lime juice for balance as needed.

 - PREPARE THE VEGETABLES

-- In a large skillet on medium heat, add the vegetable oil and quick cook each of the vegetables separately for 4-6 minutes each, carefully adding a tablespoon or two of water or vegetable broth to the pan each time until the liquid evaporates, the snap peas, zucchini, broccoli, carrots and Bok Choy and red pepper.
-Set aside.
+- In a large skillet on medium heat, add the vegetable oil and a tablespoon or two of water and cook each vegetable separately until the liquid evaporates and the vegetable is cooked through but not soft, about 4-6 minutes for each vegetable.
+Continue this quick cooking technique for the snap peas, zucchini, broccoli, carrots, Bok Choy and red pepper and set aside.

 SOURCE: Studio Delicious